Research

 willing to pay a higher price to support innovative issuers.
 The results are robust to alternative methods that mitigate endogeneity issues.

-How Reverse Merger Firms Raise Capital in PIPEs: Search Costs and Placement Agent Reputation (with Onur Bayar and Juan Mao)
+How Reverse Merger Firms Raise Capital in PIPEs: Search Costs and Placement Agent Reputation

 Review of Quantitative Finance and Accounting, 56.1 (2021), 143-184.